stevedonovan/gentle-intro/src/pain-points.md

 `delete`.
 You create a `File` and at the end, the file handle (a precious resource) is closed.
 In Rust this is called _dropping_.

 You need to share resources - it's very inefficient to make copies of everything - and that's where things get interesting.
 C++ also has references, although Rust references are rather more like C pointers - you need to say `*r` to refer to the value, you need to say `&` to pass a value as a reference.

-Rust's _borrow checker_ makes sure that is impossible in _safe_ mode for a reference to exist after the original value is destroyed.
+Rust's _borrow checker_ makes sure that is impossible for a reference to exist after the original value is destroyed.

 ## Type Inference